1993 Iowa murders: Discovery of the murders and trial

 Honken was charged with the murders in 2001.
 The government announced they would seek death sentences for both Honken and Johnson.
 After a court found that Honken posed an extreme security risk due to his history of escape attempts and threatening witnesses, he was ordered to wear a stun belt and be shackled and bolted to the floor during his trial.
 To minimize potential prejudice, the court ordered for officers not to move Honken in the presence of the jury and that table skirts be placed on the counsel tables so the jury would be unable to see the shackles.
 The shackles were fitted with a chain so Honken could move normally without the shackles making noise.

 A judge initially barred McNeese from testifying against Johnson at her trial on the grounds that he was acting as a federal agent.
 However, this decision was overturned since the government had never asked McNeese to cooperate in the case against Johnson.
 In September 2001, McNeese had a 10-year sentence that he was serving for money laundering reduced to three years.
-U.S. District Judge Michael Joseph Melloy praised him for solving the murders:

-It's hard to imagine anybody who's done more than Mr. McNeese.
+U.S. District Judge Michael Joseph Melloy praised him for solving the murders, stating: "It's hard to imagine anybody who's done more than Mr. McNeese".

 In addition to requesting the sentence reduction, Patrick Reinert wrote a letter to the U.S. Attorney's Office in Tampa, Florida, informing officials there that McNeese had almost singlehandedly solved five murders, including those of two federal witnesses and two children.
 In 2006, with the support of federal prosecutors in Florida, McNeese's life sentence was reduced to 20 years.
 He was released from prison on November 14, 2017.